chrisadrian001/F5_UG_Automation_Basics_with_BIG-IP/docs/lab2/lab2.rst

     | |app_http|   | |redirect|   |
     +--------------+--------------+

 #.
 Navigate back to **Local Traffic --> Virtual Servers --> Virtual Server List**.
 Click on **serviceMain**.
 Under properties we can see configuration was successful again with an IP Address and port.
-Scroll down to configuration and we can see that the **acme_https** http profile is attached as will as the **clientssl** client-ssl profile.
+Scroll down to configuration and we can see that the **acme_https** http profile is attached as well as the **app.acme.com_client-ssl** client-ssl profile.
 We have also enabled SNAT Automap.

     +--------------+--------------+
     | |app_https|  | |app_conf|   |